steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/03_Customize_Service_naming/README.md

 - Condition #1 : `"Kubernetes namespace"` does `"exists"`
 - Condition #2 : `"Process group tags"` does `"equals"` tag name `[Kubernetes]product` with tag value `easytravel`

+&nbsp;

 ![easytravel-service-naming-rule](../../assets/images/easytravel-service-naming-rule.png)

+&nbsp;

  - Preview:

+&nbsp;

 ![easytravel-service-naming-preview](../../assets/images/easytravel-service-naming-preview.png)

+&nbsp;

 - Click <b>Create rule</b> and <u><b>DON'T FORGET</b></u> to click the <b>Save</b> button!

+&nbsp;

 ### Built-in rules

-You will notice there is a section named builtin rules.
+You will notice there is a section named <b>Built-in rules</b>.
 This is where the out-of-the-box service naming rules are defined.

 This is helpful to understand how Dynatrace come out with auto-discovered service names.